sanskrit/learnsanskrit.org/content/vyakarana/sounds/the-asiddha-section.md

 {title The {s asiddha} section}

-Most of the {cite Aṣṭādhyāyī}'s sandhi rules are an an unusual section of the text.
+Most of the {cite Aṣṭādhyāyī}'s sandhi rules are in an unusual section of the text.
 To understand that section, we must first understand how the Pāṇinian system works at a high level.
 We'll then discuss a major problem with its approach and how Pāṇini solves it.